Time and task management involves everything you need to think about and do to prioritize, plan, start, and complete daily tasks.

 Persistence and Motivation

 Persistence involves the ability to follow through to completion of a task or goal, and not being distracted by competing events.
-These competing activities may be good things, but they will not help an individual reach his or her goals.
-For example, spending time completing unfinished chores around the house is a good thing unless you need to be finishing an important project for school or work.
+These competing activities may be good things, but they are not the things that will help an individual reach his or her goals.
+For example, spending time completing unfinished chores around the house is a good thing unless you really need to be finishing an important project for school or work.

 The good news is these executive skills can be improved!
-We can help: Contact us to make an appointment.
+We can help: call us at 817.421.8780 to make an appointment.